What part of grip mounting is most important?

 How many O-rings should I buy?
 We suggest you purchase a set of 8 bushing O-rings for every set of four bushings.
 If you remove your grips often, it is a good idea to buy 24 grip screw O-rings because they do their job by getting smashed and will therefore wear out after several uses.

 How much torque do you recommend for grip screws?
-When using the Challis Hex Drive Bushing system with both O-rings, we suggest the grip screws be installed with 5 in/lbs of torque for wood grips.
+When using the Challis Hex Drive Bushing system with both bushing and grip screw O-rings we suggest the grip screws be installed with 5 in/lbs of torque for wood grips.
 Higher torque may cause the wood to crush over time.
-Up to 10 in/lbs can be used for hard materials, but with any material 5 in/lbs is sufficient to hold the grips tight and prevent grip screws from loosening.
+Up to 10 in/lbs can be used for hard materials, but with any grip material 5 in/lbs is sufficient to hold the grips tight and prevent grip screws from loosening if you are using our O-rings.
 More torque is detrimental.

 When should I use Extra Slim Bushings?
 Extra Slim Bushings should be used for grips that are less than 0.185" thick.
 They are not suitable for grips that are less than 0.156" (5/32") thick